Joeyh021/notes/src/es3c5/brief-notes.md

 - Laplace and fourier transform, have corresponding inverse transforms, convert $F(s)$ or $F(j\omega)$ back to $f(t)$

 ### More Complex Continuous-time signal f(t)
-Fourier series, multiples of fundemental, samples of frequency response.
+Fourier series, multiples of fundamental, samples of frequency response.
 - For a more **complex** periodic **continuous**-time signal f (t)
 - **Fourier series** representation decomposes the signal into its *frequency components* $F_k$ at multiples of the **fundamental** frequency $\omega_0$.
 - Can be interpreted as **samples** of the frequency response $F(j\omega)$,